ThisIsManta/vscode-third-eye/README.md

   var doSomething = function () {...}
   doSomething('./file.js')

-  // This will link to its homepage, repository, or NPM page.
+  // This will open either its homepage, repository, or NPM page.
   // Clicking "Go > Go to Implementation" menu will bring you the actual code in your local "node_modules" directory. import something from 'thrid-party-npm-module'
   ```